Azerus972/azerusgram/readme.md

 This is an instagram like web app build with **Laravel** and **VueJs**.

+Working on it on my free time so please be patient ;)

 # Files
 The structure will be detailed soon.